Update 2019 with comments from the community…

 If I take a look at what I believe it takes to be a successful SAP road warrior

 First and foremost comes your personality and core belief system.
 You need a stable life back at home with a trustworthy, reliable partner taking care of the family and home.
 With so much time spent on the road and so many people involved in your life that are strangers to your partner, you have to be trustworthy and accountable for your actions.
 Take time each evening to feed this relationship with your family back home.
-I like to call home 7:30pm every night to talk with my wife and kids and see how their day was and what the plan is for the following day.
+I like to call home every lunch time to talk with my wife to see how her day was and what the plan is for the rest of the day.

 Secondly, you have to be able to adapt quickly to new circumstances particularly at new clients.
 You need the ability to merge your knowledge in to providing value to the client in the area that they hired you to fill.
 They expect you to hit the ground running.